amirweiss15/academic-kickstart/content/project/MLOWLS/index.md

 date = 2022-01-21T00:00:00

 # Project summary to display on homepage.
-summary = "Matlab package for asymptotically optimal blind calibration of uniform linear sensor arrays for narrowband Gaussian signals"
+summary = "Matlab package for blind calibration of uniform linear sensor arrays for narrowband signals"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`